-Dean of Student Affairs O'Shea Hall, Niagara University Niagara University, NY 14109
+Dean of Student Affairs O'Shea Hall, Niagara University Niagara University, NY 14109 preference is given to students who have great financial need and who must earn a part of their education expenses.

 Federal Work Study Program (FWSP) Application Procedures: Application is made through the Free Application for Federal Student Aid (FAFSA).
 Eligibility for FWSP is determined on the basis of financial need.
 A separate job application is required for placement purposes only.
 Forms are available in the financial aid office.